MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 Once a mentor has selected a graduate, the graduate joins the mentors team.

-## What interactions does a mentor have with a mentee
+## What interactions does a mentor have with a graduate

 * At least one 1-on-1 a week
 * pair programming with the graduate on learning material